Jan

 Change Number 1: Saxon –> to Math U See

 I said at the start of the school year that we were trying out Saxon for the first time.
 Well, I have to say that Saxon just wasn’t a right fit for us!
 Partly because I had a hard time adjusting to teaching it, and partly because my kids just weren’t getting how they explained certain things.
-I found myself pulling out our Math U See blocks and trying to re-word it for them so it made sense.
+I found myself pulling out our Math U See blocks and trying to re-word the Saxon lessons using the Math U See principles so it made sense.
+After awhile of saying “remember in Math U See when we did it this way?…” I wondered why I was trying to hard to make Saxon work, when clearly MUS was what was working for us!

 math